1. Get approval of your department head or manager AND approval from the social media coordinator.

 8. Build a foundation.

-Build your blog, Twitter stream, Flickr profile, Facebook page, or whatever you choose and spend time populating it for several weeks, sharing it with a small group who can provide comments.
-Have the site up and running well before you plan to publicly announce it so you can become comfortable with maintaining it and so that the site has plenty of content for the initial users of the particular resource.
+Build your blog, Twitter stream, Flickr profile, Facebook page or whatever you choose and spend time populating it for several weeks, sharing it with a small group who can provide feedback.
+Have the site up and running well before you plan to publicly announce it so you can become comfortable maintaining it and so that the site has plenty of content for initial users.

 You're ready to communicate!
-Use traditional means, such as e-mail lists and notices on your website, to notify your potential audiences that you have a social media presence.
-Also, notify others with social media presences and similar interests that your site is live.
-One of the best ways to do this is by linking to these sites from yours and mentioning them in your posts.
+Use traditional means, such as email lists and notices on your website, to notify your audiences of your social media presence.
+Also, notify others on social media with similar interests that your site is live.
+One of the best ways to do this is by linking to these sites or following their accounts from yours and mentioning them in your posts.
 Include easy-to-find links to your social media presence on your website.

 10. Adapt and Adjust.

-Once your site is up and running, you will find some content is popular, some is ignored, and some is just plain cumbersome.
-All social media tools come with easy-to-use tracking tools, so you can see which posts are viewed and shared most, which generate comments, etc. Be prepared to re-align your strategy in response to who is viewing your site and in what ways they are doing so.
+Once your account is live, you will find some content is popular, some is ignored and some is just plain cumbersome.
+All social media tools come with easy-to-use tracking tools, so you can see which posts are viewed and shared most and which generate comments.
+Be prepared to re-align your strategy in response to who is viewing your site and how they do so.